October language arts activities: have fun with your secondary students while still providing meaningful lessons.

 As a teacher, you want to cover your lesson plans too.
 Hence, the balance.

 Students love fall holidays, and I do too.
 Use that emotion to your advantage.
 Have students write about the changing environment.
 Take them outside to experience glorious fall and work their vocabulary.
+Fall lessons for language arts can be purposeful and part of your curriculum.

 I find the second quarter of school to be a “sweet spot.”
 Students understand routines and procedures, but they aren’t tired yet.
 I personally still have energy and that excited spirt to create a memorable school year.
+Plus, I am excited for fall language arts activities, and my students are too.

 During October, I’ve found that incorporating the season into lessons helps with classroom management.
 The lessons don’t feel forced, and I find that the setting outside the window lends itself to my lessons inside my room.
 Here are October language arts activities.